-(a) have and disclose an anti-bribery and corruption policy; and

-(b) ensure that the board or committee of the board is informed of any material breaches of that policy.
+- (a) have and disclose an anti-bribery and corruption policy; and - (b) ensure that the board or committee of the board is informed of any material breaches of that policy.

-The Company implemented an anti-bribery and corruption policy in the 2021 financial year that outlines how the Company conducts business in line with the Company's values and how bribery and corruption, in any form, are wholly inconsistent with these vales.
+The Company has an anti-bribery and corruption policy that outlines how the Company conducts business in line with the Company's values and how bribery and corruption, in any form, are wholly inconsistent with these vales.